jwj9627/platform-fighting/src/Readme.txt

 			2 - option 2

 		Camera Option 1:
-			The map will shift according to the position of player 1.
-Player 2 is able to go off screen
+			The map will shift according to the position of player 1

 		Camera Option 2:
 			The map will shift according to the position halfway between both players.